fabienmorgan/Self-Supervised_Numerical_Pre-Training_for_Symbolic_Regression/README.md

 # Self-Supervised Numerical Pre-Training for Symbolic Regression
-This repository contains the code and resources for the bachelor thesis "Self-Supervised Numerical Pre-Training for Symbolic Regression " by Fabien Morgan.
+This repository contains the code and resources for the bachelor thesis "Self-Supervised Numerical Pre-Training for Symbolic Regression" by Fabien Morgan.

 ### Overview
 This Bachelor thesis investigates recent advancements in the field of Neural Symbolic Regression (NSR) and applies these methods.
 The novel approach utilized for NSR in this thesis is Contrastive Learning, inspired by the paper "MMSR: Symbolic Regression is a Multimodal Task" (arXiv:2402.18603).
 The performance of the models was extensively analyzed, particularly considering domain shifts.
 The code is built upon the [codebase](https://github.com/SymposiumOrganization/ControllableNeuralSymbolicRegression/tree/main) of the paper "Controllable Neural Symbolic Regression" (arXiv:2304.10336).